 A complex scene in Maya can easily have hundreds of nodes.
 Just one character often has associated geometry, dozens of animation controls, joints, textures, and so on.
-Add another character to the scene with their own set of node networks, and the Outliner can become very cluttered very quickly.
+Add another character to the scene with its own set of node networks, and the Outliner can become very cluttered very quickly.
 Establishing an organized naming system for the nodes in your scenes has many benefits, one of which is that you can use the search feature in the Outliner to filter what is displayed, thus making it easy to access the nodes you need.
 Take the time to name your nodes in such a way as to make searching easy.
 The following illustrates how the search feature can be used in a complex scene.

 Let's say you have a scene with two complex characters, one named Larry and the other named Cecil.
 Both characters have similar rigs that use NURBS curves to control their animation rigs, and both have geometry, joints, shaders, and so on.
-When naming the nodes associated with each character, you make sure that all larry nodes start with the name "larry."
-So, Larry's skin geometry might be named "larry_SKIN_GEO," while his clothes would use names like "larry_PANTS_GEO."
-Using capital letters in this case is purely personal preference; the important thing is that the name of each node starts with "larry."
-Cecil would use the same convention; his skin geometry would be "cecil_SKIN_GEO," and his pants would be "cecil_PANTS_GEO."
-You end the names using GEO, so you know that this is a geometry node.
+When naming the nodes associated with each character, you make sure that all Larry nodes start with the name "larry."
+So, Larry's skin geometry might be named larry\SKIN\GEO, whereas his clothes would use names like larry\PANTS\GEO.
+Using capital letters in this case is purely a personal preference; the important thing is that the name of each node starts with larry\.
+Cecil would use the same convention; his skin geometry would be cecil\SKIN\GEO, and his pants would be cecil\PANTS\GEO.
+You end the names using GEO so that you know that this is a geometry node.

-The controls for the animation rig use names like "larry_LEFT_HAND_wrist_CTRL1," "larry_SPINE_CTRL1," and "larry_NECK_CTRL1."
+The controls for the animation rig use names like larry\LEFT\HAND\wrist\CTRL1, larry\ SPINE\CTRL1, and larry\NECK\CTRL1.
 You get the idea.
 You can see that each of these nodes belongs to Larry, nodes for the left side of the body are clearly identified, the associated body part is identified, and they end with the letters CTRL.
 The same goes for Cecil.

 Now here's where this type of organization, or something similar, is helpful in the Outliner.
 At the top of the Outliner is a blank field.
-To filter the nodes listed in the Outliner, you need to type some text and either precede or follow the text with an asterisk ().
+To filter the nodes listed in the Outliner, you need to type some text and either precede or follow the text with an asterisk (\).
 The asterisk tells Maya to show all nodes that use the text before or after the asterisk in the name.
-So if you want to see all nodes associated with larry, type larry.
-If you want to see all the control nodes for both Cecil and Larry, type CTRL.
+So if you want to see all nodes associated with Larry, type larry\.
+If you want to see all the control nodes for both Cecil and Larry, type \CTRL\.
 In this case, there may be text before and after the CTRL letters, so use an asterisk before and after CTRL.
-If you want to see the controls associated with Cecil's hands, type cecilHAND, and so on.
+If you want to see the controls associated with Cecil's hands, type cecil\HAND\, and so on.